ElectricMolasses/kingofredonions.github.io/README.md

 Large values relative to the height property will push through the ceiling of the graph.

-Ticks don't seem to show for high values, divs likely being collapsed into 0 height elements.
+Ticks don't seem to show for high values on my local repo, divs likely being collapsed into 0 height elements.
+However, ticks are showing when hosted on github pages, but the tick colour property no longer works and everything defaults to white instead.

 ## Roadmap